-759Active Volunteers 21,528.5 Volunteer Hours 57,091Active Donors (This page) Participants of the "Break Free" Sustainability fair pose after picking up garbage along the beach in San Juan, La Union.
-Rainbow Warrior Ship Tour 2018 saw our iconic flagship, the Rainbow Warrior, complete her very first Southeast Asian tour, a 5-month journey continuing her mission to defend the environment through the region. $\rightarrow$ In Singapore, she promoted our vision of a green and peaceful future: a world in which the climate remains stable, our ancient forests and all those that call the trees their home, are preserved and protected.
+57,091 Active Donors (This page) Participants of the "Break Free" Sustainability fair pose after picking up garbage along the beach in San Juan, La Union.

+Rainbow Warrior Ship Tour 2018 saw our iconic flagship, the Rainbow Warrior, complete her very first Southeast Asian tour, a 5-month journey continuing her mission to defend the environment through the region. → In Singapore, she promoted our vision of a green and peaceful future: a world in which the climate remains stable, our ancient forests and all those that call the trees their home, are preserved and protected.
 In Malaysia, the Rainbow Warrior encouraged people to take meaningful action to tackle the plastic crisis impacting our waterways and oceans.
 In Thailand, she helped call attention to renewable energy; in Indonesia, she highlighted the need for forest protection; and her campaign for Climate Justice continued in the Philippines.
-The Rainbow Warrior inherited her name from a North American Cree Indian prophecy: "...When the world is sick and dying, people will rise up like Warriors of the Rainbow..." and the ship's first voyage took her to Iceland as part of an antiwhaling campaign.
+The Rainbow Warrior inherited her name from a North American Cree Indian prophecy: "...When the world is sick and dying, people will rise up like Warriors of the Rainbow..." and the ship's first voyage took her to Iceland as part of an anti-whaling campaign.
 The year was 1978.
-Fast forward some 40 years later, the present-day Rainbow Warrior is the third ship in its lineage - The first having been sunk by a French state-sanctioned bombing whilst protesting against nuclear testing in the Pacific and the second was retired and turned into a mobile hospital in Bangladesh.
+Fast forward some 40 years later, the present-day Rainbow Warrior is the third ship in its lineage - The first having been sunk by a French statesanctioned bombing whilst protesting against nuclear testing in the Pacific and the second was retired and turned into a mobile hospital in Bangladesh.
 The current Rainbow Warrior is the first ship in the fleet designed and built specifically for Greenpeace.
 The distinct image of a rainbow and dove that graces its hull is known the world over - it is one of the most iconic ships on the high seas today.

-fishermen boats of Pari island as they hold an action to save Pari island in Thousands Islands, North Jakarta.
-(Opposite page) Young Papuan dancers welcome the Rainbow Warrior, seen port, Raja Ampat, West Papua.
+(This page) Greenpeace Rainbow Warrior ship joins with dozens of fishermen boats of Pari island as they hold an action to save Pari island in Thousands Islands, North Jakarta.

+(Opposite page) Young Papuan dancers welcome the Rainbow Warrior, seen arriving in the background in Waisai port, Raja Ampat, West Papua.

 "We have to do everything we can to mitigate the damage for the future of our children.
-That's why I am still here." - Peter Willcox, captain of the Rainbow Warrior at the time of the ship's 1985 attack
+That's why I am still here."

+Peter Willcox,

+captain of the Rainbow

+Warrior at the time of

+the ship's 1985 attack